cmu-sei/GHOSTS-SPECTRE/README.md

 SPECTRE provides GHOSTS enables agents to make preferenced decisions and to use the outcome of those decisions to learn and evaluate future choices more intelligently.

-[Documentation for SPECTRE is here](https://cmu-sei.github.io/GHOSTS/spectre/) with easy access to the rest of the framework as well.
+[Documentation for SPECTRE is here](https://cmu-sei.github.io/GHOSTS/spectre/) with easy access to the rest of the GHOSTS framework as well.

 ## How SPECTRE works